RobTillaart/WaterMix/README.md

   should be to reach a certain temperature.
   - Think Aquaria or cooking.
 - investigate how to mix different liquids?
-  - gives too much params
+  - gives too much parameters
 - use double instead of float?
   - weight and temperature are not that accurate (assumption)
 - investigate the caching of the mass of the water.